 R. E. Thompson is an experienced practitioner in the area of civil litigation, primarily involving commercial disputes, products liability, class actions, malpractice, negligence, and insurance.
 R. E.’s experience also includes administrative law hearings, government relations and lobbying.
-He is Board Certified as a Civil Trial Specialist by the New Mexico Board of Legal Specialization.

 In addition to his legal practice, R. E. has a long history of public service.
 He has served as a United States Attorney for the District of New Mexico, a New Mexico State Senator, a member of the National Conference of Commissioners on Uniform State Laws and the U. S. Attorney General’s Advisory Committee of U.S. Attorneys.
 He has also served on New Mexico Supreme Court Committees, including the Rules of Evidence and the Rules of Civil Procedure.
 He is a Hearing Officer for the Disciplinary Board.
 Additionally, R. E. has served as out-of-state liaison for the Board of Directors of the State Bar of Texas.